Enhanced six operations and base change theorem for higher Artin stacks: Enhanced operations for ringed topoi and schemes

-We adapt the classical theory of trace maps and Poincar\'{e} duality to the $\infty$-categorical setting, as follows.
-Let $f\colon Y\to X$ be a flat morphism, locally of finite presentation, and such that every geometric fiber has dimension $\leq d$.
-Let $\lambda$ be an object of $\N(\Rind_{\ltor}^{op})$.
-In \cite[XVIII 2.9]{SGA4}, Deligne constructed the trace map
+We adapt the classical theory of trace maps and the Poincar\'{e} duality to the $\infty$-categorical setting, as follows.
+Let $f\colon Y\to X$ be a flat morphism in $\Schqcs_\Box$, locally of finite presentation, and such that every geometric fiber has dimension $\leq d$.
+Let $\lambda$ be an object of $\Rind_{\ltor}$.
+In \cite{SGA4}*{Expos\'{e} xviii, Th\'{e}or\`{e}me 2.9}, Deligne constructed the trace map